Confidentiality is the foundation of my work and I take it very seriously. This means:

 I have an obligation to ensure safety and can break confidentiality in the above situations.

-Also, in order to maintain my skills as a counselor or to get specialized insight for a particular issue, I will occasionally consult with other trusted clinicians.
-Not only do these clinicians follow the same strict ethical and confidentiality guidelines that I do.
+Also, in order to maintain my skills as a counselor or to get specialized insight for a particular issue, I will occasionally consult with other trusted clinicians who are also held to confidentiality standards.
+When consulting with other clinicians I change any identifying information.
+For an extra layer of confidentiality, I do not consult with any clinicians in Okinawa, with exception to safety issues.

 Records & Data Security